-It’s the same with investments, you don’t want to invest all your money into one investment, say housing, in case the housing market crashes and you lose a large proportion of your investments.
-A rule of thumb I read somewhere is that you want a mixture of around 10 different investments in different investment classes.
+It’s the same with investments; you don’t want to invest all your money into one investment, say housing, in case the housing market crashes and you lose a large proportion of your investments.
+A rule of thumb is that you want a mixture of around 10 different investments in different investment classes.

 There are many different investment classes, shares in companies, shares in index funds, real estate, bonds, peer-to-peer lending, term deposits, are all investment classes you have probably heard about.
 Now if you have money in a number of them you are diversified across investment classes.

 But you can also be diversified within a class.
-This would be something along the lines of owning shares in a number of companies all in different sectors of the market.
-Or if you own several different pieces of real estate, some being residential and some being commercial or agricultural.
+This would be something along the lines of owning shares in several companies in different sectors of the market.
+Or if you own several different real estate pieces, some being residential and some being commercial or agricultural.